Johnstown Inclined Plane: 2020s refurbishment

-In 2021, the incline closed for a two year project to extensively renovate the incline at a cost of more than $12 million.
-The refurbishment included restoration of the cars, a complete overhaul of the mechanical and electrical systems, and replacement all the track ties.
-The project was funded by a variety of state and federal grants, and donations from local foundations.
+In 2021, the incline closed for a renovation, which was expected to cost more than $12 million; the visitor center and Asiago's restaurant remained open during the project.
+The refurbishment included restoration of the cars, a complete overhaul of the mechanical and electrical systems, and replacement of all the track ties.
+The project was funded by a variety of state and federal funds, including part of a $24 million federal grant from the Rebuilding American Infrastructure with Sustainability and Equity program.
+Donations from local foundations also covered some of the restoration cost.
+By July 2022, the incline's ties had been replaced, a drainage system had been added, and vegetation had been planted around the incline.